 Scott Dunham, VP of Research at SmarTech Analysis, wrote the report and points to clear aligners as one of the most dramatic shifts in dentistry, stating “Clear dental aligners, like those marketed by Align Technologies under the Invisalign brand, have grown by leaps and bounds over the last several years.
 The vast, overwhelming majority of these devices are produced via a combination of 3D printing and traditional thermoforming, and are perhaps the single highest volume application for 3D printing technologies in the world today.
 Clearly, this is an area of great interest to the 3D printing industry at large, but also the dental industry.”
 Clearly.
 We appreciate the insight and the pun, Mr. Dunham.

-Access to increasingly more affordable 3D printers designed specifically for dental applications is also responsible for the shift to additive manufacturing as smaller labs can better afford to expand their offerings.
+Access to increasingly more affordable dental 3D printers is also responsible for the shift to additive manufacturing as smaller labs can better afford to expand their offerings.
 There is another driver of adoption of AM, though, and that’s the corporate buyouts and office consolidations that have been occurring in recent years.
 As companies and offices merge, their budgets increase, which makes room for larger purchases of equipment like 3D printers.

 Presently, software accounts for the largest share of revenue at around $65%, but that’s expected to drop in the coming years as labs and offices exit the current modernization cycle.
 Materials make up the next largest chunk of revenue at around 25%.
 Due to access to the technologies and their aging populations, Western regions use the most AM dental solutions, but use in Asia, South America, and the Middle East is growing more rapidly.